pier-robot/euled-up/Week_10_Pathfinding/README.md

 ## Task 1

-Use Dijkstra’s Algorithm to find the shortest path.
+Use Dijkstraâ€™s Algorithm to find the shortest path.
 For this task the movement cost will be based on tile distance.
 Move a tile, it has a cost of 1.

 ![act2.png](./media/act2.png)

-* Path Finding Algorithm: Dijkstra’s Algorithm
+* Path Finding Algorithm: Dijkstraâ€™s Algorithm
 * Grid size: 100 x 100
 * Starting position: 0,0
 * Ending position: 99, 99